Social Entrepreneurship: Transforming Lives, Resolving Problems

 Dr. Anke Wessels

-- imagination to stay free from "us vs. them" strategies that only inflame our social problems; and
+- Imagination to stay free from "us vs. them" strategies that only inflame our social problems.

 Dr. Wessels received her BA in French and economics, her MS in agricultural economics, and her PhD in geography, specializing in environmental politics and social movements.
 She was previously on the faculty at Syracuse University, where she taught environmental sustainability and environmental politics.